new-guy/screeps-os/REFACTOR.md

 ### Important New Features
 - Expansion
 - Colonies need to check if a room is already used by another colony before adding it to the colonyRoomInfo
+- Make the creeps actually walk on roads without avoiding each other

 ### Records
 Ticks remaining in Safe mode